Watch video about their expedition and exploration of The Louisiana Purchase.

 Tyler Perry is at the top of his career.
 He has proven himself time and time again as an accomplished writer, producer, actor and director.
 His theatrical productions, films, and TV shows have seen mainstream success across cultural and social divides.

-Mini Bio on the life of Khloe Kardashian and Lamar Odom.
+Mini Bio on the lives of Kourtney Kardashian & Scott Disick.

-Mini Bio on the life of Kim Kardashian.
+Mini biography on the life of Dick Clark.

 Noted for his military service, Winston Churchill led England during World War II.
 He took the blame for the Gallipoli landings during World War I, but eventually became Prime Minister and led the fight against Adolf Hitler.